dziubantaras/Api_practice/README.md

 Petstore.postman_collection
 ---------------------------

-In this collection placed commononly-used API calls to a free REST API 'https://petstore.swagger.io/'
+In this collection placed commonly-used API calls to a free REST API 'https://petstore.swagger.io/'

 * POST Create new pet
 * GET Get a pet by id